crisarenas/Basic-motion-planning-algorithm/README.md

 **IMPORTANT:** inside ``src/python/algorithms`` there are two types of folders: algorithm_basic and algorithm_extras.
 The *basic* folder contains the algorithm with the minimum requirements just in the case that the ``main.py`` of the *extras* folder doesn't work properly for any reason.
+- Extra 1: Asking which map you would like to test.
+Check that the answer is valid.
+- Extra 2: Asking for the start and goal points.
+If you type an incorrect number or a letter then the program will tell you what numbers you can choose.

-- The code works for every map.
+- Extra x: The code works for every map.
-- Github repository with commit history.
+- Extra x: Github repository with commit history.
-- Functions in a separate folder.
+- Extra x: Functions in a separate file to make the code cleaner.

 ## 2. Project Structure: